bitmax-exchange/bitmax-futures-api-doc-v2/source/includes/_rest_prv_order_new_batch.md

 ```

 Place multiple orders in a batch.
-If some order in the batch failed our basic check, then the whole batch request fail.
+If any order(s) fails our basic check, the whole batch request will fail.

 You may submit up to 10 orders at a time.
 Server will respond with error if you submit more than 10 orders.